oceanprotocol-archive/OEPs/11/README.md

     An example of a complete DDO can be found [here](./ddo.example.json).
 Please do note that the condition's order in the DID document should reflect the same order in on-chain service agreement.

-1. PUBLISHER compute the key attributes of the DDO, generate a `checksum` and sign.
+1. PUBLISHER computes the key attributes of the DDO, generates a `checksum` and signs.
 The signature is added in the `proof` attribute.
    More information about this process can be found in the [How to Compute a DID section](https://github.com/oceanprotocol/OEPs/tree/master/7#how-to-compute-a-did).

 1. PUBLISHER publishes the DDO in the Metadata Store (OceanDB) using AQUARIUS.